AmandaBoard/AmandaBoard.github.io/ShadowREADME.md

 **Q: Can I update the sprites**
 A: Yes, you can update the sprites in the mini game.
 To do so, you can click on the element you want to update in the hierarchy, and drag and drop your new sprite into the `Sprite` tab in the `Sprite Renderer`.

-**Q: How do I set up Mobile?**
-A: The Pong game automatically detects if it is running on an Android or iOS device, and will enable the buttons for you.
-There is no setup or extra work required of you to do so.